 - 13.1 Parents are responsible for the maintenance and safety of their children's wheelchairs.
-In the Academy, employees promote the responsible use of wheelchairs. - 13.2 Oxygen cylinders are stored in a designated space, and employees are trained in the removal storage and replacement of oxygen cylinders.
+In the Academy, employees promote the responsible use of wheelchairs. - 13.2 Where applicable, oxygen cylinders are stored in a designated space, and employees are trained in the removal storage and replacement of oxygen cylinders.